dwjbosman/dwjbosman.github.io.src/content/posts/2018-11-01/index.md

 # Create the project

 First set up the project.
 Add this [Vivado TCL script] to your start up scripts.
-The script will create a project TCL file everytime 'git commit' is invoked.
+The script will create a project TCL file every time 'git commit' is invoked.
 The tcl project file will contain relative paths which allows your project to be stored in a version control system.
 After Vivado starts click the 'create project' button.

 ##Initializing version control (git)

 After completing the wizard, open the tcl tab and type the following commands:

-  1. goto your project dir: cd /home/<username>/Xilinx/projects/basic\_microblaze/
+  1. go to your project dir: cd /home/<username>/Xilinx/projects/basic\_microblaze/
   2. create a src and blockdesign dir.
 The src directory will contain all the files that are under version control: exec mkdir -p src/blockdesign
   3. create a directory of the vhdl files: exec mkdir -p src/design
   4. initialize the repository: git init